manishrana7/icet-manish/doc/userguide/source/examples/get_native_clusters.rst

 Create the cluster space
 ------------------------

-The cluster space is created by simpling initiating a :class:`ClusterSpace <icetdev.ClusterSpace>` object and providing the prototype structure, cutoffs and subelements, `discussed above`_, as arguments.
+The cluster space is created by simpling initiating a :class:`ClusterSpace <icetdev.ClusterSpace>` object and providing the prototype structure, cutoffs and subelements, which were defined :ref:`above <_above>`, as arguments.

 .. literalinclude:: ../../../../examples/get_native_clusters.py
    :start-after: # Start clusterspace
    :end-before: # End clusterspace

-.. _`previous section`
+.. _previous-section
 Cluster vectors for Si supercells
 ---------------------------------